Vauxhall Astra review - versatile hatchback gets hybrid tech

 Below the hybrid there’s a selection of familiar petrol engines, but the diesel has now been retired.
 You have a choice of a 1.2-litre petrol engine, with either 108 or 128bhp, while a 1.5-litre diesel was previously offered with 128bhp.
 Fitted in a range of Vauxhall, Citroen and Peugeot models, none of these engines propel the Astra off the line particularly quickly, but they should prove economical.
 The Astra Electric gets a 152bhp electric motor and 54kWh battery, giving it a range of 258 miles between charges.

 The engines may be the same, but Vauxhall’s engineers have tuned the handling setup slightly differently so it doesn’t feel identical to a Peugeot 308.
 The Astra is definitely better to drive than its predecessor; turn the wheel and you’ll feel steering that’s light but accurate – this can be made heavier by activating ‘Sport Mode’.
 Body lean is kept under control very well, too, making the Astra surprisingly fun on a twisty road.
 The GSe is quick and has plentiful grip, but it’s too heavy and slow to respond to really perform as a hot hatchback.
-Despite the extra eight of its battery pack, the Astra Electric isn’t too dissimilar to the petrol model to drive, only revealing its tendency to understeer if you push it or try to accelerate while in a corner.
+Despite the extra weight of its battery pack, the Astra Electric isn’t too dissimilar to the petrol model to drive, only revealing its tendency to understeer if you push it or try to accelerate while in a corner.

 Now, those plus points have been complemented by a decent four-star safety score.
 While that’s not the absolute best in class, the Astra is a safe car that you can trust to protect your family.
 It scored roughly 80% for both adult and child protection, while its lack of the full five stars is due to it missing out on some of the latest driver aids rather than any major shortfall in crash performance.